mchellappa/ie7500-huskyfit-grocerylist/README.md

 ## File Descriptions

-### Data Preprocessing and EDA ('recipe_preprocessing_eda.py')
+### Data Preprocessing and EDA
 Purpose: Prepares raw recipe data for NER and downstream tasks through EDA and cleaning.

 Key Components:
-- Loads 'recipes_data.csv', samples 150k rows, and splits into 80% training and 20% testing.
+- Loads 'recipes_data.csv',splits into 80% training and 20% testing.
 - Performs EDA (e.g., ingredient counts, NER label distribution) with visualizations (word clouds, bar plots).
-- Cleans data by removing nulls, duplicates, and rows with <90% NER accuracy.
+- Cleans data by removing nulls, duplicates, and rows with good NER accuracy.
 - Normalizes text (e.g., fractions to decimals, standardized units) into 'normalized_combined'.
-- Saves 'preprocessed_train_data.csv' and 'test_data.csv'.

-Inputs: 'recipes_data.csv'
-Outputs: 'preprocessed_train_data.csv', 'test_data.csv', visualizations

-### NER Model Training ('recipe_ner_training.py')
+### NER Model Training
 Purpose: Trains a SpaCy NER model to extract ingredients and quantities from preprocessed recipe text.

 Key Components:
 - Loads 'preprocessed_train_data.csv' and 'test_data.csv'.
 - Sets up a SpaCy pipeline with custom 'quantity_extractor' and 'ingredient_extractor' components.
-- Trains the NER model on training data (10 iterations) and saves it as 'ner_model/'.
+- Trains the NER model on training data (10 iterations) and saves it as 'ner_model'.
 - Applies the model to test data, saving predictions as 'predicted_ingredients.csv'.
 - Tests on sample recipes, displaying entities with 'displacy'.